-Several months back we mentioned in our newsletter (Issue #18) the importance of a walk in the sunshine to get your vitamin D levels up in order to prevent hip pain.
+Several months back we mentioned in our newsletter, issue number 18, the importance of a walk in the sunshine to get your vitamin D levels up in order to prevent hip pain.

 Study 1: Johns Hopkins Medical School

 Researchers reviewed over 100 type two diabetes patients who sought care at an endocrine outpatient facility.
 More than 90 percent of

 these patients, aged between 36 and 90 had either Vitamin D deficiency or

 insufficiency, despite the fact they had had consultations with their primary care practitioners